latent-to/developer-docs/docs/concepts/commit-reveal.md

 ### Consensus Processing

-The revealed weights are now publicly visible and input into Yuma Consensus for the next epoch calculation, just as if they had been submitted without commit reveal.
+The revealed weights are now publicly visible and input into Yuma Consensus for the next epoch calculation, just as if they had been submitted without Commit Reveal.

 <center>